 People prefer to leave certain websites that take longer than three seconds to finish loading content, according to statistics.

-Fortunately, websites with a responsive architecture tend to load even quicker regardless of the computer used to view them As they are designed with responsive images and fluid grids.
+Fortunately, websites with a responsive architecture tend to load even quicker regardless of the computer used to view them, as they are designed with responsive images and fluid grids.

-It makes it easy to load web pages faster, which in turn has a significant positive effect on the length of visits to the website.
+This makes it easy to load web pages faster, which in turn has a significant positive effect on the length of visits to the website.

 5. Better conversion rates

 Research shows that the overall conversion rate for smartphones is around 64 percent higher than the conversion rate for desktops.

 From this, it is very easy to see that the secret to a better conversion rate is to build a responsive website with a strong user interface.